bechy53/bench/CONTRIBUTING.md

 - Use kebab-case for tool IDs and folder names
 - Keep descriptions under 100 characters for best display
-- Use emojis for icons to keep the design clean and simple
+- Use SVG icons from the assets/icons directory for consistency
 - Test locally before pushing to ensure paths are correct
 - All tool paths should be relative to the tool's directory